tguyard/angularjs-pdf/readme.md

 1. next / previous page
 1. zoom in / out
-1. rotate clockwise
 1. jump to a page number
-1. when scrolling, the pdf controls will get fixed position at the top
-1. define the view template
-1. define the path to pdf with scope variable
+1. define the path to pdf attribute

 ##Requirements